 The University of Nevada, Reno IRB will conduct reviews of appropriate, external, human subjects research proposals on a fee-based schedule.
 The infrastructure that supports the IRB is funded by the indirect (F&A) return on expenditures.
 That cost is not captured when the funding is run outside of the University.
 The fees are charged to help offset the costs of such operations, including expertise-based protocol reviews, administrative support, technological infrastructure (electronic-based submission systems), educational and training requirements, and other activities of the Human Research Protection Program (HRPP).
-Note: The University has an agreement for an annual fee for IRB review from Saint Mary's Medical Center, Renown Medical Center and the VA Sierra Nevada Health Care System.
-These individual fees will not be charged to these entities as it would result in double billing.
+Note: The University has an agreement for an annual fee for IRB review from Saint Mary's Medical Center and Renown Medical Center.

 When an investigator is not engaged with the University as an employee or student for the purpose of conducting a research project involving human subjects, that project will be considered external and charged a fee regardless of the for-profit or non-profit nature of the project, investigator, or investigator's company or agency.

 The IRB will only conduct external reviews of proposals for which it is qualified in terms of adequate experience and subject expertise.
 Specifically, the IRB reserves the right to accept or decline a request for review on a case-by-case basis.
-In most cases, the IRB authorizes the IRB Chair to make this decision, but accepting or declining review will in some cases be determined by the board.
 The IRB will review proposals at the full-board, expedited, and exempt levels of review as is appropriate to the complexity and risk level of the proposal.

 The fees are assessments of costs associated with study reviews conducted by the IRB and are charges for services rendered.
 Fees are due and payable upon submission to the IRB for initial, continued, amendment or closure review.
 Checks are payable to the Board of Regents.
 Send to University of Nevada, Reno.
 1664 N Virginia Street, Mail Code 0331, Reno NV 89577.